deepgram/deepgram-brain-python/README.md

 Better description to follow but here is a quick usage

 # install
-PyPi package to shortly follow but for now just check it out from github:
+From git:

     get clone https://github.com/deepgram/deepgram-brain-python.git
     cd deepgram-brain-python
     python setup install

+From pypi

+    pip install deepgram-brain

 # usage
-    import deepgrambrainclient as dbc
+    import brain

     ...

-    # in the future the api URL will be 'api.deepgram.com' but for the beta it is brain2
+    # in the future the api URL will be 'brain.deepgram.com' but for the beta it is brain2
-    brainAPI = dbc.BrainAPI(apiURL="brain2.deepgram.com",
+    brainAPI = brain.BrainAPI(apiURL="brain2.deepgram.com",
                             username=<username>,
                             password=<password>)